-Students are accountable for their behaviour when using technology, including when a student's online behaviour outside of the school building or beyond the school day impacts others in the school community.
+Pursuant to the Education Act, students are accountable for their behaviour when using technology, including when a student's online behaviour outside of the school building or beyond the school day impacts others in the school community.
 A range of responses as outlined in HG.BP - Student Behaviour and Conduct and HG.AR - Student Behaviour and Conduct, including loss of technology privileges, may be put in place to address unacceptable use of technology.